Eucharistic theology: Zwinglianism

 Some Protestant groups regard the Eucharist (also called the Lord's Supper or the Lord's Table) as a symbolic meal, a memorial of the Last Supper and the Passion in which nothing miraculous occurs.
-This view is known as the Zwinglian view, after Huldrych Zwingli, a Church leader in Zürich, Switzerland during the Reformation (though the Reformed Churches to which Zwingli belonged embraced the Calvinist view of the real spiritual presence).
-Memorialism is commonly associated with the Plymouth Brethren, certain General Baptists and the Disciples of Christ.
+This view is known as the Zwinglian view, after Huldrych Zwingli, a Church leader in Zürich, Switzerland during the Reformation (though the Reformed churches to which Zwingli belonged embraced the Calvinist view of the real spiritual presence).
+Memorialism is commonly associated with the Plymouth Brethren, Unitarians, certain General Baptists and the Disciples of Christ.
 Elements left over from the service may be discarded without any formal ceremony, or if feasible may be retained for use in future services.

 The Plymouth Brethren hold the Lord's Supper, or the Breaking of Bread, instituted in the upper room on Christ's betrayal night, to be the weekly remembrance feast enjoined on all true Christians.
 They celebrate the supper in utmost simplicity.
 Among "closed" Brethren assemblies usually any one of the brothers gives thanks for the loaf and the cup.
 In conservative "open" Brethren assemblies usually two different brothers give thanks, one for the loaf and the other for the cup.
 In liberal "open" Brethren assemblies (or churches/community chapels, etc.) sisters also participate with audible prayer.

+The Racovian Catechism of Unitarian Christianity teaches that "this rite is to be observed for the purpose of commemorating or showing forth the kindness manifested by Christ towards us".

 The Seventh-day Adventists believe that the Lord's Supper is "a participation in the emblems of the body and blood of Jesus as an expression of faith in Him, our Lord and Saviour".
 In the communion service "Christ is present to meet and strengthen His people."